 The Bold single malt edition is part of the Paul John flagship range together with Brilliance and Edited.
 Every whisky in the flagship range shows a different aspect of the Indian whisky.
 Brilliance is unpeated, Edited is mildly peated one, and Bold is pleated to about 25 ppm.

+It is made from 6-row Indian barley and peated using peat brought to Goa from Islay.
 Paul John Bold whisky is aged in ex-bourbon barrels and a NAS release.
 According to some research, it is probably between 6-8 years old.
 The Paul John whisky is non-chill-filtered.

 Paul John Bold Single Malt Whisky Review